<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 Can you still have Limited Liability and not have to file accounts?

 In certain circumstances, this might be possible.
 It is worth noting that this involves complex offshore structures and is both time-consuming and expensive.
-We are happy to discuss what are the available options open to you, get in contact with us using the form below:
+If you need help in deciding which Company Type best suits you and your company’s needs, contact us using the form below, and a member of our team will be in touch.
+The Nathan Trust team are here to assist you with all of your company formation needs.

 Customer Testimonial